alexhkurz/BlocklyPrisonersDilemma/README.md

 (part of my Programming Languages course at Chapman University)

-At the time of this writing available at http://192.168.16.72:3000/ inside the Chapman network.
+At the time of this writing available at http://icd.chapman.edu:3000/ .

 ## Introduction